AdobeDocs/target.en/help/main/c-integrating-target-with-mac/target-mcp.md

 +++Can write operations cause unintended changes to live activities?

 Write tools include safety annotations and confirmation gates.
-Before any state-changing action — such as activating an activity, changing priority, or updating ML model configuration — the server presents a structured confirmation showing the affected object, estimated traffic impact, and a required explicit approval step.
+Before any state-changing action — such as activating an activity, changing priority, or updating traffic allocation — the server presents a structured confirmation showing the affected object, estimated traffic impact, and a required explicit approval step.
 No changes are made until confirmed.
 +++

 +++What permissions do I need in [!DNL Adobe Target]?